upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/governance-knowledge-matrix.md

 Taken together, the matrix distinguishes nine conceptually different governance configurations.
 An approach may emphasize one configuration, combine several, or shift across them depending on context.
 The purpose of the matrix is to provide a stable conceptual frame within which such patterns can be analyzed systematically in the pages that follow.

+Taken together, the two dimensions yield a 3×3 analytical matrix and distinguish nine conceptually different governance configurations.
+An approach may emphasize one configuration, combine several, or shift across them depending on context.
+The purpose of the matrix is to provide a stable conceptual frame within which such patterns can be analyzed systematically in the pages that follow.
+Figure 1 presents the matrix as the reference space used throughout the coverage analysis.

 <p align="center">
   <img src="../../img/governance-knowledge-matrix.svg"